This article covers the basics of creating new Engagement Programs.

 - Click Save.

-- You'll be taken to the Build tab.
+- The Build tab opens automatically.
 Click the + icon to begin adding triggers, actions, and rules to build your program.

-- When you've finished building your program, move on to the Test tab to test your Engagement Program before starting it.
+- When you've finished building the program, move on to the Test tab to test your Engagement Program before starting it.

-Note: Your Engagement Program will not begin running until you click Start.
+Note: Your Engagement Program will not run until you click Start and manually start or schedule the program.
 We highly recommend testing your program before starting it.
 See Testing Engagement Programs for more details.

 †A recipient list isn't required to build your program.
 However, you will need to choose one before you can start the program.